divio/divio-cloud-docs/how-to/debug-failed-deployment.rst

     * :ref:`The deployment log refers to an error <debug-cp-deployment-failed-deployment-log-error>`

 ..  rst-class:: restart-link
 :ref:`Restart the checklist <debug-checklist>`

 .. _debug-cp-deployment-failed-deployment-log-empty:
-..  rst-class:: probable-fault step
+..  rst-class:: probable-fault step fas fa-exclamation-triangle

-Probable fault: temporary Control Panel error
+Probable fault: temporary problem
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Please try again.** This is usually a temporary error on the Control Panel.
+Please try again.
+This is a rare and usually temporary problem.
 You may need to wait a few minutes for the
 condition to clear.
-If the issue is urgent, or you have already tried again, please contact Divio
+If the issue is urgent, or you have already tried again, please contact Divio Support.
-Support.

 ..  rst-class:: restart-link
 :ref:`Restart the checklist <debug-checklist>`